 C8.
-Telephone and e-mail GUDP-secr purposes. etariat and ICROF S for corresponding this participant: applied.
-The (research, or participant) otal amount for which the project participant has ne amount should cover all the activities development and demonstration) that the project will participate in - up to three amounts, if the engages in all three activity types.
-C10.
-Starting date: Expected starting date for the project - 1 January 2022 at the earliest.
+Telephone a address: nd e-mail GUDP-secr purposes. etariat and ICROF S for corresponding C9.
+Application a this particip State the total amount for which the project participant applied.
+The amount should cover all the activities (research, development and demonstration) that the participant will participate in - up to three amounts, if participant engages in all three activity types. over all the activities emonstration) that the project up to three amounts, if the C10.
+Starting date: Expected starting date for the project - 1 January 2023 at the earliest.
 C11.
 End date: Expected end date.
 Please be aware that it may be necessary to allot time for the preparation of reporting.
 The project period must be max 4 years.